Conditions Beta-Ketothiolase Deficiency

 If your baby shows any of these signs, be sure to contact your baby’s doctor immediately.

 The most important treatment for your baby is a carefully planned diet.
 Your baby will need a restricted diet in order to avoid too many harmful proteins.
-A nutritionist or dietician can help you plan a low-protein diet that still gives your baby the nutrients he or she needs for healthy development.
+A nutritionist or dietician can help you plan a low-protein diet that still gives your baby the nutrients they need for healthy development.

 Eating often will also help prevent your baby from experiencing many of the signs mentioned in the Early Signs section.
 Illnesses and infections can also trigger these signs.